This article supplements and partly overlaps three other articles that deal with Romans 4.

 Answer 3: The Apostle Paul mentions "following in the steps of the faith of Abraham" in the context of circumcised Jews who still needed to believe.
 He is simply encouraging them to do what Abraham did, namely, believe in God for justification.
 The phrase "follow in the steps" should not be interpreted as a process.
 Paul is merely telling circumcised Jews that they should "follow the pattern" of Abraham.
 It is important to remember that Paul is talking about justification in the context of the "ungodly man."
 A life of faithful living is in stark contrast to the life of the "ungodly."
 When Abraham was living faithfully, he was referred as God's friend (James 2:21-23, cf. Genesis 22).
 In contrast, Paul is referring to "ungodly Abraham" (Romans 4:5, cf. Joshua 24:2-3).
 The justification Paul is referring to is something that "ungodly" people experience.

-Objection 4: James also quotes Genesis 15:6, and he is clearly referring to Abraham's life of faithful living.
+Objection 4: James also quotes Genesis 15:6, and he is referring to Abraham's life of faithful living.
 Therefore, we must interpret Romans 4 against this backdrop.

 Objection 5: Romans 4:17-22 shows that Abraham was justified by an ongoing faith that spanned from Genesis 15 to Genesis 17.
 It is lifelong faith that justifies.